Petty-Exploits/Blinkenlights/README.md

 # Blinkenlights
-No telnet blinkenlights, completely offline with python3, now you too can witness star wars IV in all its ASCII glory
+No telnet blinkenlights, completely offline with python, now you too can witness star wars IV in all its ASCII glory

 First off, Howdy

 Requirements:
 pip3 install -r requirements.txt

-experience otherwise the vanilla version NerdAlert1.0.py Should work as long as you have python installed
+otherwise the vanilla version NerdAlert1.0.py Should work as long as you have python installed

 Version 2.0 has the starwars soundtrack
 && Version 3.0 gives a prompt to choose a soundtrack